dr-marek-jaskula/DockerSqlUniversity/ReadMe.SingleNodeDockerSwarm.txt

         Add to docker ignore: "**/compose*"
     f) Seq is included in the separete container, connected with webapi by the new network
     g) Portainer agent and Portiner to vizualize the swarm
+    h) ConnectionString.json file in which we can safetly store sensitive data
 ================================================

     Dockerfile.webapi: